Paris: What to Hit, and What to Skip

 What to see

-Palace of Versailles: it’s a day trip from Paris, sure (about an 45 minutes by train) but it’s so beautiful, classic, and historic, that I firmly feel any traveler should slot at least half a day in to experience (longer if you want to spend time exploring the gardens).
+Palace of Versailles: it’s a day trip from Paris, sure (about 45 minutes by train) but it’s so beautiful, classic, and historic.
+I firmly feel any traveler should slot at least half a day in to experience (longer if you want to spend time exploring the gardens).
 I’ve been here twice – I believe it is an essential experience for those traveling to Paris to see how the Parisian royalty lived, and it’s beautiful.

 You can organize a Versailles day trip on your own, or get in on a group tour.
 I personally prefer the group tour because the whole point of touring a historical palace is to hear the history, right?